nservant/HiC-Pro/doc/MANUAL.rst

    chr10   135534747
    (...)

-3. The bowtie2 indexes.
+3. **The bowtie2 indexes**.
 See `the bowtie2 manual page <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ for details about how to create such indexes.

 How to use it ?
 ===============